hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/examples.rst

 .. figure:: /images/addons_pdt_examples_1.png
    :width: 450px

-The draught angles on this half-casting are exactly 5 degrees, the length of sides between the radii are exactly to a dimension.
+The draft angles on this half-casting are exactly 5 degrees, the length of sides between the radii are exactly to a dimension.
 All intersect points of faces have been placed accurately using PDT, not guessed from a zoomed in view.
 All fillets are exactly to a dimension and exactly in the right place.